grudge17/Sudoku-Coding-Challenge/README.md

-# Sudoku Game: A Modern Web Application
+# Sudoku Game

-**Live Demo:** [Link to Deployed Application (if applicable)]

-## 🎯 Project Overview
+##  Project Overview

-This project is a sophisticated, interactive Sudoku game developed as a demonstration of modern web development capabilities.
-It showcases a robust frontend built with React and TypeScript, emphasizing clean code, maintainability, and a seamless user experience.
-The game features dynamic puzzle generation, multiple difficulty levels, real-time input validation, and a suite of user-assistance tools.
+This project is an interactive Sudoku game developed as a demonstration of modern web development capabilities.

-## ✨ Core Features
+##  Core Features

 *   **Dynamic Sudoku Grid:** Interactive and responsive 9x9 grid.
 *   **Client-Side Puzzle Generation:** Ensures unique puzzles are generated efficiently in the browser for various skill levels.